slott56/py-web-tool/src/pyweb.rst

 Application
 ------------

+The overall application has the following layers to it:

+-   The central model is defined by ``Web``, ``Chunk``, and ``Command`` class hierarchies.

+-   The parsing of the WEB is defined by the ``WebReader`` class and some additional helpers.

+-   The serialization of output is defined by an ``Emitter`` class hierarchy that includes ``Weaver`` and ``Tangler`` classes.

+-   These are wrapped into an ``Action`` class hierarchy that includes the actions of Load, Tangle, and Weave.

-The overall application has two layers to it.
-There are actions (Load, Tangle, Weave) as well as a top-level main function that parses the command line, creates and configures the actions, and then closes up shop when all done.
+-   A top-level main function parses the command line, creates and configures the actions, and executes the sequence of actions.

 The idea is that the Weaver Action should be visible to tools like `PyInvoke <https://docs.pyinvoke.org/en/stable/index.html>`_.
 We want ``Weave("someFile.w")`` to be a sensible task.